-Electroneurodiagnostic Program (Arizona)
+Electroneurodiagnostic Clinical Rotation (Arizona)

-Campus activity in Scottsdale is centered around a beautiful five-story outpatient clinic.
-This modern facility contains 240 exam rooms, an outpatient surgery center equipped for general anesthesia, a full-service laboratory, a pharmacy, a patient-education library, an endoscopy suite and a 188-seat auditorium for patient, staff and student education programs.
-Services in more than 66 medical and surgical disciplines are provided, including programs in cancer treatment and organ transplantation.
+The Mayo Clinic campus in Scottsdale is centered around a beautiful, five-story outpatient clinic.
+This modern facility contains extensive exam rooms, an outpatient surgery center equipped for general anesthesia, a full-service laboratory, pharmacy, patient education library, endoscopy suite, and a 188-seat auditorium for patient, staff and student education programs.
+Services in numerous medical and surgical disciplines are provided, including outstanding programs in cancer treatment and organ transplantation.

 Graduation and certification